Freescale/chromium-imx/README.md

 1. Copy the contents of src/ to the Chromium source tree.
 2. Apply all patches from patches/common/ in the source tree which are not version specific.
-3. The two version specific patches are 0002-Add-VPU-video-decode-accelerator-to-Chromium-35-GPU-.patch and 0002-Add-VPU-video-decode-accelerator-to-Chromium-37-GPU-.patch .
-   Pick the one that matches the Chromium version you are patching, and apply.
-4. If you are using a Chromium build that has already been patched with ozone-wayland, also apply the patches in patches/wayland/ .
+3. If you are using a Chromium build that has already been patched with ozone-wayland, also apply the patches in patches/wayland/ .
 Note that it patches ozone-wayland files.
-5. Build Chromium. chromium://gpu should show video decoding as "Accelerated".
+4. Build Chromium. chromium://gpu should show video decoding as "Accelerated".